Gargoyle (monster)

-The gargoyle is a fantasy and horror monster inspired by the gargoyle architectural element.
+The gargoyle is a fantasy and horror monster inspired by the appearance of bestial grotesque statues in architecture – particularly those sculpted to decorate the cathedral of Notre-Dame de Paris during its 19th-century reconstruction, rather than actual medieval statuary.
+Its name is based on the gargoyle architectural element, whose name is often incorrectly conflated with that of monstrous grotesques as a whole.

 While they were believed in mythology to frighten away evil spirits, the idea of such statues physically coming to life is a more recent notion.
 Like golems, they are usually made of magically animated or transformed stone, but have animal or chimera traits and are often guardians of a place such as a cathedral or castle.
 They can also be depicted as vessels for demonic possession or as a living species resembling statues.
+Most fictional gargoyles throughout the 20th century have been evil creatures and horror villains, but the notion of gargoyles as heroic defenders gained popularity in the 1990s following the animated series Gargoyles, and it is now not uncommon to see them depicted as sympathetic characters who may work together with humans.

 Description

 As evil constructs

 The notion of gargoyles as supernatural constructs brought to life by evil was introduced in Maker of Gargoyles (1932), a short pulp fiction story by Clark Ashton Smith where Reynard, a medieval stonemason, unconsciously infuses his hate and lust into two gargoyles that attack the town of Vyones and later kill him when he attempts to destroy them.

-In the novelette Conjure Wife (1943) by Fritz Lieber, a dragon sculpture is animated by a witch and sent to kill an archaeology professor.
+In the novelette Conjure Wife (1943) by Fritz Leiber, a dragon sculpture is animated by a witch and sent to kill an archaeology professor.

 Such gargoyles also entered science fiction, such as in the Doctor Who episode The Daemons (1971).